athalyeaditya/queue-ensemble/README.md

 Along with batch size expiry time is set to 5 milliseconds.
 Entry-1 was inserted at T1, Entry-2 at T2 and so on.
-When Entry-3 was inserted at T3, T3-T1 >= 5 millisconds and hence even though batch of 5 was not completed, **take()** was allowed for COnsumer-3.
+When Entry-3 was inserted at T3, T3-T1 >= 5 millisconds and hence even though batch of 5 was not completed, **take()** was allowed for Consumer-3.

 ## Eviction

 The queue supports an optional eviction behaviour.
 If queue becomes full, it can evict any entry to create space, if no takers are available.
-This is done in a separate thread.
-An eviction frequency can be set for the same
+This can be done in a separate thread. by setting an eviction policy and eviction frequency.
+Eviction is done by the putter thread is eviction policy is not set.
 See API section for more info

 # API